bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 .. _mysql:

-MySQL
+MariaDB
 #####

 It is strongly advised to use MariaDB which is a drop-in replacement for MySQL and is fully compatible with Bugzilla.
-If MySQL must be used, be aware that the minimum required version is MySQL 5.0.15 and that MySQL 8 or higher cannot be used at this time.

-All commands in this document work regardless of whether MySQL or MariaDB are used.
+All commands in this document work regardless of whether MariaDB or MySQL are used.

-It's possible to test which version of MySQL you have installed with:
+It's possible to test which version of MariaDB you have installed with:

 :command:`mysql -V`